 The Kelly criterion is a formula, based on winrate and payout, and allows you to maximize your profits without increase risk on certain trades and increase the volatility of your equity curve.
 Kelly is the optimal bet size.
 However, Kelly is very big.
 When calculating Kelly you often find you should risk 30% a trade or something.
 This is ridiculous.
 This does not leave any room for the law of large numbers to play out.That’s why we use a fraction of the Kelly criterion.
 For example, you can use 1//20th of the Kelly criterion.

 The formula for the Kelly criterion is as followed: K%=Winrate-(1-Winrate)/Average R

 When you use this formula and you get the answer from it, divide it with a certain number to make it fit within your risk of ruin and other risk parameters.
 Next up you want to allocate more Kelly towards your better setups and less towards the setups that perform less.

 The other ways of money management also have their place in Forex trading.
 However, we didn’t find them beneficial for our way of trading.
 It’s important to notice that there is no one size fits all.
 Therefore, you need to do your own research.
-Learn about different money management techniques, test things out, what works best?
+Learn about different money management techniques and test things out.
+What works best?
 We don’t like to give you the clear cut answer, as you won’t learn from that.
 Take action for yourself, it’s up to you.